jrmhaig/Bakery/README.md

 * No easy way to copy new images on when not connected to a network.
 Need to have a feature to use external USB storage, either writing images directly from one or copying them onto the Pi.
-* The init script doesn't appear to be shutting bakery down properly.
-Two python processes are left running.
-I think bakery.py needs to catch and handle the interrupt.

 ## Longer term plans